HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - If you get someone’s attention, half the battle is won.
 The other half is letting selfishness take over your audience and tailor your messages to their self-interest.
 - Your job is to capture attention, hold attention, and deliver value to that attention throughout all of your writing.
 > The most influential ideas are not the most intelligent ones but the most mediocre.
 Something that is easily resonates with everyone.
 - Give people what they want in a way they're not expecting.
-You're trying to ==evoke their emotional response==.
+You're trying to ==evoke their emotional response.
+Make it relatable==.
 Once the curiosity loop is opened, the mind feels committed to figuring out the rest of the story.
 - If you can take people on an emotional ride of love, hate, excitement, deceit, peaceful, offended, and any other emotion that eventually ends in a benefit for their life — you have mastered the art of content creation.
 	- Stories are layers of metaphors, concepts, perspectives, comparisons and experiences that take people on a journey.
 You present a problem and guide someone to overcome it.
 Craft a compelling - intriguing **[[#Active voice |story]]** is the way to go.
 - ***Controversy*** is an under-utilized factor. ==Framing your content to spark debate== is highly effective, as long as it avoids being extremely offensive (e.g. topics like religion or core values should be approached with careful consideration). **Use this as a way to *build a deeper connection* with your audience.**